-The limited edition 'Art Label' collection: the AVAF (assume vivid astro focus) art collection and international artists Vanessa Beecroft and Tobias Rehberger celebrated Campari's 150 years by creating the Campari Art Labels, a limited edition of three commemorative labels.
+The AVAF (assume vivid astro focus) art collection and international artists Vanessa Beecroft and Tobias Rehberger celebrated Campari's 150 years by creating the Campari Art Labels, a limited edition of three commemorative labels.
 A tradition that marks the connection between brand, product and art, and which will be replicated each year from now on.